holistic-web/toolbox/tools/ocr/README.md

 Can we make this secure?
 Yes but it will probably be difficult.
 There are many considerations and we can't afford to be charged lots of £, $ or €

-If we can make it profitable then the process will be as follows:
+If we can make it profitable and secure then the process will be as follows:

 1. Recieve image from UI